Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Proof of the deterministic ingredients

 \begin{lemma} There exists a $ 0 < \theta < 1 $ such that for every perimeter minimizer $ m_{ \rm Per } $ in $ B_R $ the jump set of $ m_{ \rm Per } $ in $ B_{ \theta R } $ is a line. \end{lemma}

-It is fairly plausible that replacing every possibly curved part of the jump set by a line segment reduces the perimeter.
-Hence, every minimizer of the perimeter problem should come from a union of line segments.
-The problem is to make this rigorous since a priori the jump sets may be the fairly rough boundary of a Caccioppoli set.
-Below, we exclude this as a consequence of classical small-scale regularity theory.
-We refer to the introductory textbook \cite[Chapter 10]{FrankMorgan} on geometric measure theory for an argument avoiding the use of heavy regularity theory (however, we prefer not to apply these results directly since they are formulated in the context of currents).
+Let us first explain the intuition behind Lemma \ref{lem:implicit-argument-postprocessing}: If the jump set contains a small curved arc, one can replace this arc by a line segment.
+By the triangle inequality, this reduces the perimeter of the configuration, while keeping its boundary conditions fixed.
+Hence, the jump set of any minimizer of the perimeter problem should be the union of line segments.
+The difficulty in making this rigorous is that a priori the jump set is the fairly rough boundary of a Caccioppoli set.
+In the proof given below, we use the classical, but heavy, machinery of small-scale regularity theory to overcome this difficulty.\footnote{An alternative proof is given in the introductory textbook \cite[Chapter 10]{FrankMorgan} on geometric measure theory.
+The argument therein avoids the use of heavy regularity theory, however, at the price of working in the context of currents.}

-\begin{proof}[Proof of Lemma \ref{lem:implicit-argument-postprocessing}] W.l.o.g.~we set $ R = 1 $.
-Since we are restricted to configurations on $ \R^2 $, we know that the jump set of $ m_{ \rm Per } $ is the union of line segments.
-More precisely, we need to identify the jump set with the reduced boundary of $ \{ m = 1 \} $ (or $ \{ m = - 1 \} $) in $ B_1 $.
-The regularity theory for two-dimensional minimal surfaces allows us to conclude, see e.g.~Part III of \cite[Theorem~on~p.~275]{Maggi}, where it is shown that these sets are piecewise analytical and have mean curvature zero.
+\begin{proof}[Proof of Lemma \ref{lem:implicit-argument-postprocessing}] By Remark \ref{rmk:eta-minimizer} we assume w.l.o.g.~that $ R = 1 $.
+Since we are restricted to configurations on $ \R^2 $, we know that the jump set, or reduced boundary (see Remark \ref{rem:gmt}), of $ m_{ \rm Per } $ is the union of line segments.
+The regularity theory for two-dimensional minimal surfaces allows us to conclude as follows: In \cite[Theorem~on~p.~275]{Maggi} it is shown that any minimizer of the perimeter in dimension $ n \leq 7 $ is an analytic hypersurface of vanishing mean curvature.
+Since we are interested in the setting $ n = 2 $, this shows that the jump set of any minimizer of the perimeter is the union of non-intersecting analytic curves with curvature zero, i.e.~non-intersecting line segments.

 By its finite length, the jump set consists of at most countably many line segments.
-Furthermore, we learn from minimality, that these line segments can only intersect on $ \partial B_1 $.
-It follows that any open ball $ B \subseteq B_1 $ intersects only finitely many of these line segments.
+Moreover, it follows that any open ball $ B \subseteq B_1 $ intersects only finitely many of these line segments.
+Furthermore, we learn from minimality that these line segments can only intersect on $ \partial B_1 $.

-Let us assume that two distinct line segments intersect $ B_{ \theta } $.
-They must extend as straight lines to the boundary $ \partial B_1 $.
-If $ \theta $ is small enough, the distance between the closest endpoints of these two lines becomes smaller than the distance of the endpoints on every line segment.
-We use this to compare $ m_{ \rm Per } $ to the configuration that removes the two lines (which subtracts $ 2 \times ( 2 - o(1) ) $ units of length from the perimeter), connects their former closest endpoint (which adds $ 2 \times o(1) $ units of length) and extends $ m $ in a way that removes the discontinuities along the erased line segments; here $ o(1) \rightarrow 0 $ as $ \theta \rightarrow 0 $.
-By minimality we obtain the estimate